webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 internally depending on the settings.
 You can see, for `vertex` and `fragment` we specify a shader `module` and specify which function to call via `entryPoint`.
-WebGPU then needs to make sure those 2 functions are compatible with each other in the same way that linking to shaders into a program in WebGL checks to shaders are compatible with each other.
+WebGPU then needs to make sure those 2 functions are compatible with each other in the same way that linking two shaders into a program in WebGL checks the shaders are compatible with each other.

 In WebGL we call `gl.vertexAttribPointer` to attach the current `ARRAY_BUFFER`